-Generally, processing agricultural commodities is considered a commercial activity; thus, land and improvements used to process agricultural commodities should be classified as commercial property class One.
+Generally, processing agricultural commodities is considered a commercial activity; thus, land and improvements used to process agricultural commodities should be classified as commercial property Class One.
 The only exceptions to this general rule are found in A.R.S.
 42-12151 (6) through (10), and include cotton processing, wine grape processing, citrus processing, fruit or vegetable packing, and commodity processing carried out by dairy cooperatives.

-If agricultural real property is used both to produce and to process an agricultural commodity (not including the exceptions listed above), the production portion of the property would be classified as agricultural, while the processing portion would be classified as commercial.
+If agricultural real property is used both to produce and to process an agricultural commodity (not including the exceptions listed above), the producing portion of the property would be classified as agricultural, while the processing portion would be classified as commercial.
 Such a case would require a mixed-use assessment.
-For instructions on determining mixed-use assessment percentages for agricultural properties that involve multiple uses, refer to the Department's ASSESSMENT PROCEDURES MANUAL, Part 3, Chapter 2, Determining Mixed-Use Percentages and Assessment Ratios.
+For instructions on determining mixed-use assessment percentages for agricultural properties that involve multiple uses, refer to the Department publication entitled Determining Mixed-Use Percentages and Assessment Ratios.

-Agricultural Property Classification
+Chapter 3 Agricultural Property Classification